brusagar/fundamentos-final/README.md

 ## SpERT Configuration and Usage

 ---
-## ⚠️ IMPORTANT: Visualization-Only Users!
+## IMPORTANT: Visualization-Only Users!
-If you are **just interested in visualization**, I recommend creating the folder `spert/data/model_predictions/` and moving the `./test_predictions.json` there.
+If you are **just interested in testing visualization**, I recommend creating the folder `spert/data/model_predictions/` and moving the `./test_predictions.json` there.
 ---

 ### Creating Configuration Files